powersnatch/commands-in-windows/README.md

     # Create new ssh key
     * ssh-keygen -t ed25519 -C "email@example.com"

-    # Check if ssh-agrnt is running
+    # Check if ssh-agent is running
     * eval "$(ssh-agent -s)"

     # Add it into ssh-agent